 Tips for Naming a Business

-The most important part of deciding a business name is to make sure that you are not violating another business’ copyright or trademark.
-Choosing, for example, “Pepsi Hawaii Marketing” is just a bad idea and you are more than likely going to end up with problems down the road.
+The most crucial part of deciding on a business name is to ensure you are not violating another business’s copyright or trademark.
+Choosing, for example, “Pepsi Hawaii Marketing” is just a bad idea, and you will likely end up with problems down the road.
 This blog post does not deal with these issues: check with state agencies, do some Google searches, and contact a lawyer.

 Here are some broad strategies: